 Goldenberg Mansion

 In 1897-1898, the house was leased to the Spanish Navy and served as residence of its commanding officer, Admiral Patricio Montojo.
 It was also the headquarters of the exclusive Spanish Navy Club.
-After the defeat of Admiral Montojo at the Battle of Manila Bay and the surrender of Manila to the Americans, it became the residence of battalion commander, Arthur Macarthur who is the father of Field Marshall Douglas Macarthur.
-He later moved to the Malacañang when he became Governor General in 1900.
+After the defeat

-In 1903, the house became an office of the Philippine Preliminary Exposition to the International Exposition in St. Louis, Missouri.
 Before being brought to the United States, the items were exhibited to the public which was the first time the mansion served as a museum.
-Works of art of the Masters such as Juan Luna, Felix Resurreccion Hidalgo and Fabian dela Rosa were displayed including one of the masterpieces of Luna, The Blood Compact, which is now part of Malacañan Palace's collection.
+Works of Masters such as Juan Luna, Felix Resurreccion Hidalgo and Fabian dela Rosa were displayed here.
+This included Juan Luna's masterpiece, The Blood Compact, which is now part of Malacañan Palace's collection.

 Renovation photos